dustinpfister/blog_posts/_posts/js-javascript-foreach.md

 layout: post
 categories: js
 id: 384
-updated: 2020-06-26 11:14:45
+updated: 2020-10-24 12:37:00
-version: 1.54
+version: 1.55
 ---

 In javaScript there is the [Array.prototype.forEach](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach) method that is often used as a quick way to go about looping over the contents of an array.
-However there are other Array prototype methods that do the same thing, but might be a better choice depending on what you want to do with an Array.
-Some such methods are Array prototype methods like [Array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), that can be used to create a new array based off of each element value in an array that it is called off for example.Another array prototype method that comes to mind would be [Array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) that will, as the same suggests, filter out any elements that are not wanted in the array given a certain condition that is given in the body of a method.
+However there are other Array prototype methods that work in a similar way, but might be a better choice depending on what you want to do with an Arrays contents.
+Some such methods are the [Array.map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) method that can be used to create a new array where each element is the result of some kind of action preformed for each element in the source array that it is called off of.
+Another array prototype method that comes to mind that I find myself using often would be the [Array.filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) method that will, as the same suggests, filter out any elements that are not wanted in the array given a certain condition that is given in the body of a method.
+Like Array ma this method will also create and return a new array, and not mutate the array in place.

 There are also plain old loops like while loops, and for loops that can also be used as a way to loop over all the contents of an array or just some of the elements.
 Loops often prove to do so a little faster, and they are also far more flexible when it it comes to an initial index value, how stepping of an index value will happen, and also continuing and breaking of the loop.
 For these reasons I often find myself using loops over the array forEach method, and often over many other prototype methods for that matter, but I would not necessary say that loops are the end all solution for looping over the contents of an array.